wtype/lunch-run/README.md

-# Lunch Run: Working With the Strava API
+# Lunch Run: Accessing the Strava API From Localhost

 ## Background